sseefried/inequality-denotational-hardware/Inequality.lagda.md

    123

 Because 34 is only a 2-digit number and 123 is a 3-digit number
 we can quickly deduce that 34 ≤ 123.

-This suggest that comparison should go in order from the most significant digits down to the least significant digits.
+This suggests that comparison should go in order from the most significant digits down to the least significant digits.
 If we think of 34 as the three-digit number 034.
 We can see that the 0 from 034 is less than or equal to the 1 from 123 and thus we can stop with a result of `true`.
 The opposite is true if the most significant digit of the first number is greater than the second, and we yield the result `false`.
 If the most significant digit is equal we must check the remaining digits.

+As it turns out, this was incorrect, but I'll wait until later to tell you why.
+For now, we'll continue in this direction.

 It looks like we are going to need to define less-than and equality operators for both `ℕ` and `𝔽`.